Consider this Columbia Business 101 — your guide to our region’s five key industries and major employers.

 The major players

-Now that we’ve established the major industries, we bet you’re curious for specific names.
+Now that we’ve established the major industries, we bet you’re curious about some specific names.
 Whether you’re job hunting (or just “casually prospecting”), here are five major employers — all that employ more than 5,000 workers on average.

 State of South Carolina